Astanusic/yabai/README.md

 # ayabai

 Forked from https://github.com/FelixKratz/yabai
-Super smooth on ventura and issues with borders are fixed, I just removed default horizontal paddings because I dont use ultrawide monitor.
+Super smooth on ventura, I just removed default horizontal paddings because I dont use ultrawide monitor.

 Personal patches for yabai.
 Cherry-pick them to your own fork if you want to use them: